-Thanks to the Ofgem p272 mandate, the replacement of 05 – 08 meters with “smart” Half Hourly meters, a lot of new business has woken up the option of a pass-through contract.
-So what is a pass-through contract?
+Thanks to the Ofgem p272 mandate, the replacement of 05 – 08 meters with “smart” Half Hourly meters, a lot of new business has woken up the option of a pass-through energy contract.
+So what is a pass-through energy contract?

-Pass-through contracts explained
+Pass-through contract explained